-In this comparison between the two, I’ll try to break down the differences that I’ve found in seven different areas ranging from pricing structure to customer service and market focus so that you can decide which is the best fit for your project.
+I’ll share differences I’ve found in seven key areas ranging from pricing structure to customer service and market focus so that you can decide which is the best fit for your website.

 Let’s start with the similarities.
 Bluehost and HostGator are both: